-Back in 1997 the game was released for the PC by the Swedish developer UDS (Unique Development Studios).
-It was developed by less than ten people in the town Norrkoping.
-At one point Codemasters were interested in publishing the game and if that had went through it most certainly would have become the first Colin McRae game.
-But Virgin won the fight and instead it became Ignition.
+In 1997 the game was released for the PC by the Swedish developer UDS (Unique Development Studios).
+It was developed by fewer than ten people in the town Norrkoping.
+At one point, Codemasters were interested in publishing the game.
+However, the game ended up being published by Virgin.

 The game is played from a top view perspective much like Micro Machines.
 The gameplay is pretty straight forward.
-You control the vehicles with the arrow keys and use shift to ignite a boost.
-When you boost it drains a boost meter and you have to wait a few seconds before you use it again.
+Players control the vehicles with the arrow keys and use shift to ignite a boost.
+When boosting, the boost meter is drained and takes a few seconds before the player can boost again.

 The seven levels available each has a different theme.
 From the snowy “Yodel Peaks” to the night time city of “Tokyo Bullet”.
 There are multiple paths on most of the levels which challenges the player to find the fastest way through each map.

-You can control 11 different vehicles; four of which are unlocks.
-Race a school bus, a police car, a monster truck and everything in between.
+Players can control 11 different vehicles; four of which are unlocks.
+These include a school bus, a police car, and a monster truck.

 Four different singleplayer modes are available:

-- Championship – Lets you compete on all the maps.
-If you finish first you are rewarded with something.
-The four difficulties are: novice, amateur, pro and mirror.
+- Championship – Lets players compete on all the maps.
+Players are rewarded with something after finishing first.
+The four difficulties are: novice, amateur, pro, and mirror.

-- Single Race – The name pretty much sums it up.
-You choose a single map and race on it.
+- Single Race – Players choose a single map and race on it.

-- Time Trail – You play without opponents and try to beat the fastest times.
+- Time Trail – Players drive without opponents and try to beat the fastest times.

 Ignition also offers a multiplayer component.
-It allows you to either play it split screen or over LAN.
-Sadly the LAN does not work with Windows XP or Vista due to it not being developed for either of them.
+It allows players to either play it split screen or over LAN.
+However, the LAN does not work with Windows XP or Vista due to it not being developed for either of them.